top of page

 6. Bake until the crust is deeply golden (typically 10–16 minutes depending on dough thickness).

-Chef note: If you’re skipping cheese, add extra olive oil and herbs at the end—the “finish” is what makes it feel complete.
+Chef Note: If you’re skipping cheese, add extra olive oil and herbs at the end.
+The “finish” is what makes it feel complete.

 Option 2: Steak Tip Pizza with Garlic Oil + Chimichurri Drizzle